 In 2005, Detroit Custom Chassis was created to provide full vehicle custom up-fits such as suspension drive train conversion services, custom vehicle modification, Shipping Aids Recycling Program and AC Hose installation.

-Today Detroit Chassis, along with its sister companies Magnys LLC, and Detroit Custom Chassis LLC is capable of designing full vehicles and other complex assemblies.
+Today Detroit Chassis, along with Detroit Custom Chassis LLC is capable of designing full vehicles and other complex assemblies.
 The plant has gained state-of-the-art expertise in building subassemblies, ranging from front structures to axles and steering columns, and offers this distinct capability to manufacturers of all products requiring the building of complex sub-units.

 In 2015, Detroit Chassis Avon Plant launched and its Associates assemble rear axles, tires & wheels for the Ford Motor Company Medium-duty trucks F650/750.
 This facility has state-of-the-art error proofing, 55,000 sq. ft. of manufacturing space.
 It builds to broadcast and ships to Ford Motor Company’s OHAP.